losizm/scamper/README.md

 ### Response Filters

 Response filtering is performed by adding instances of `ResponseFilter` to the application.
-They are applied, in order, after one of the request handlers generates a response.
+They are applied, in order, after a request handler generates a response.

 ```scala
 app.outgoing { res =>